The ‘Needs to Know’

 9. Lunch over keep straight on through the gate & then life became somewhat complicated…Basically the best advice we can offer is head towards the main Northampton – Market Harborough Road.
 There are several options, but once reaching the road head into the beautiful village of Hanging Houghton – great bench for lunch if you haven’t already eaten it!!

 10. Right…time to crack on!
-Head back towards the road & cut across the playing field on the right, across the main road (careful) & down into the field by the marker post – we’re heading home now
+Head back towards the road & cross the main road (careful) diagonally right & down into the field by the marker post – we’re heading home now

 11. Now it’s time to cross over the other side of the hedge…careful though the gap’s not easy to spot!